An Information Statement of the American Meteorological Society

 c.
 Required topics in atmospheric science

-In that the atmosphere is a fluid, the following topics should be addressed:
+In that the atmosphere is a fluid, the following topics should be covered within coursework:

 - Governing equations

-- The importance of spatial/temporal scales in determining the nature of fluid motions
+- The importance of spatial and temporal scales in determining the nature of fluid motions

 - Dynamical balances

 - Instabilities, and growth and decay mechanisms

 - Structure and evolution of polar, tropical, and mid-latitude weather systems across spatial and temporal scales

 - Application of the principles of fluid motion to understand and predict atmospheric circulation systems

 - Clouds and storms